pingcap/community/votes/0675-Oreoxmt-as-docs-committer.md

 ## Proposal

 [@Oreoxmt](https://github.com/Oreoxmt) has been working on TiDB documentation for the past three months.
-Her work focused on translating TiDB documents from Chinese to English or from English to Chinese, managing documentation projects, trouleshooting docs CI, and conducting docs usability tests.
-She has delivered documentation for [TiDB Developer Guide](https://docs.pingcap.com/tidb/stable/dev-guide-overview) and [PingCAP Clinics](https://docs.pingcap.com/tidb/dev/quick-start-with-clinic), and helped identifying slow or failed CI tests and managed to improve them.
+Her work focused on translating TiDB documents from Chinese to English or from English to Chinese, managing documentation projects, troubleshooting docs CI, and conducting docs usability tests.
+She has delivered documentation for [TiDB Developer Guide](https://docs.pingcap.com/tidb/stable/dev-guide-overview) and [PingCAP Clinic](https://docs.pingcap.com/tidb/dev/quick-start-with-clinic), and helped identifying slow or failed CI tests and managed to improve them.

 I think @Oreoxmt shows her capability and commitment as a committer of the Docs Team.
 The details of her contributions are listed as follows: